All Episodes

 alex jones

-But anybody can read the Bible.
+Nobody can read the Bible.

 And all Paul talks about is how Christians are going to be persecuted.

-And Revelation says, The beast wages war against the saints and overcomes them.
+And Revelation says the beast wages war against the saints and overcomes them.

 And there's a tribulation of the Christians.